amitrai98/AppResolverSampleApp/README.md

-# AppResolverSampleApp
 # AppResolver

 Introduction :-

-AppResolver library is designed for resolving the needs of opening links to there respective application.
+AppResolver library is designed for resolving the needs of opening links to their respective application.

 Uses :-
 This Library can be used for opening different app links and webpages to there respective application.

 Current Support :-
-This library currently resolves follwing app links,
+This library currently resolves following app links,

 YOUTUBE,
 GPLUS,